Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

 9. All Azure deployments must support least-privilege access controls, and protections to ensure production resources cannot be modified or deleted without authorization or by accident.

 10. Mechanisms must be in place to control and monitor Azure cost and prevent use of unapproved Azure services.

+11. Lucerne needs a solution for monitoring performance and availability of every level of the applications.

 ### Customer objections